jenydu/cnvds/README.md

 ## Description

-‘CNVds’ is an R package developed to evaluate the pathogenicities of human CNVs based on the dosage sensitivity scores of the genes that are encompassed within.
+`CNVds` is an R package developed to evaluate the pathogenicities of human CNVs based on the dosage sensitivity scores of the genes that are encompassed within.
 Dosage sensitivity (DS) refers to the phenotypic changes a gene may produce due to changes in its copy numbers.
 This